prestonr83/zbx-hipchat/README.md

 2. {ALERT.MESSAGE}
 3. You subdomain name for the HipChat URL
 4. HipChat v2 API Key
+5. FQDN of your Zabbix installation including http(s)://
-5. Image to use for recovery/OK Messages(Optional)
+6. Image to use for recovery/OK Messages(Optional)
-6. Image to use for Problem Messages(Optional)
+7. Image to use for Problem Messages(Optional)

 **_The images are optional but you must provide both if you are using them._**